canal grande Venice Canals Italy

 Rio di San Polo

 Swinging by the San Polo district, the Rio de San Polo is also a central Venetian canal.
-Talk about old-school—this channel’s story starts from Venice’s beginning.
+Talk about old-school—this channel’s story begins with Venice’s founding.

 Key Highlights: